siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-impact-of-quantum-computing-on-public-key-infrastructure-pki.md

-In this blog post, we'll explore what quantum computing is, how it impacts PKI, and what steps organizations can take to prepare for the quantum era.
+In this article, we'll explore what quantum computing is, how it impacts PKI, and what steps organizations can take to prepare for the quantum era.
 ## 1. **Understanding Quantum Computing**